Monday, 29 August 2016

 Wash and chop the strawberries, break and mash roughly with your right palm.
 Keep aside.

-Heat ghee in a wok.
+Heat the oil in a wok.
 Slightly tear open the green cardamoms and add to the wok along with the bayleaf.

-As we get a nice aroma, add the semolina.
-We will keep on stirring for 5-8 minutes.
-We will see the semolina turning light brown and nicely roasted.
-Transfer to a bowl.
+Add the semolina, keep on stirring for 5-8 minutes.
+When you will see the semolina turning light brown and nicely roasted, transfer it to a bowl.

 Clean the wok and put on the gas oven.
 Add the strawberry paste and stir for a minute.
-Add sugar and 2 big coffee mug of water.
+Add the sugar and 2 big coffee mugs of water.
 Stir well.

-When the mixture comes to boil, add the roasted semolina.
-Fold in very well.
+When the mixture comes to a boil, add the roasted semolina.
+Fold in well.

 Let it cook for 3-4 minutes at low heat.
-If required add little more water.
-Mix well.
-We can add a spoonful of ghee at this stage.
+If required add a little more of water.
+Mix well and stir cook for 3-4 minutes.

 Transfer the halwa to a serving bowl.
-Garnish with chopped pistachios.
+Garnish with your choice of roasted & chopped dry fruits.

 DAHI PANEER